PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/select/README.md

 ### Disabled option

-To set one of the select options as disabled by:
+You can set one of the select options as disabled by:
 - Adding the `puik-option--disabled` class to the `li` tag of the relevant option,
-- Adding the attribute `aria-disabled` to `true` to the same li.
+- Setting the `aria-disabled` attribute to `true` for the same `li` tag.

 ```html{22,25}
 <div class="puik-select">